Human interface device

-A human interface device or HID is a type of computer device usually used by humans that takes input from humans and gives output to humans.
+A human interface device (HID) is a type of computer device usually used by humans that takes input from or provides output to humans.

-The term "HID" most commonly refers to the USB-HID specification.
+The term "HID" most commonly refers to the USB HID specification.
 The term was coined by Mike Van Flandern of Microsoft when he proposed that the USB committee create a Human Input Device class working group.
-The working group was renamed as the Human Interface Device class at the suggestion of Tom Schmidt of DEC because the proposed standard supported bi-directional communication.
+The working group was renamed as the Human Interface Device class at the suggestion of Tom Schmidt of DEC because the proposed standard supported bidirectional communication.

 HID standard

 The HID standard was adopted primarily to enable innovation in PC input devices and to simplify the process of installing such devices.
 Prior to the introduction of the HID concept, devices usually conformed to strictly defined protocols for mouse, keyboards and joysticks; for example, the standard mouse protocol at the time supported relative X- and Y-axis data and binary input for up to two buttons, with no legacy support.
 All hardware innovations necessitated either overloading the use of data in an existing protocol or the creation of custom device drivers and the evangelization of a new protocol to developers.
 By contrast, all HID-defined devices deliver self-describing packages that may contain any number of data types and formats.
 A single HID driver on a computer parses data and enables dynamic association of data I/O with application functionality, which has enabled rapid innovation and development, and prolific diversification of new human-interface devices.